dustinpfister/test_vjs/prototypes/js-javascript-example-digital-art-unsteady-stars/README.md

 ### r1 - expand star.js with 'unsteady stars'

-In this revision the goal was to just simply start, but not necessary finish the main feature of this example by expanding on the star.js module that I copied over from an older project.
+In this revision the goal was to just simply start, but not necessary finish the main feature of this example by expanding on the star.js module that I copied over from an older project by starting a unsteady star object.
+There is a method to create and return a uStar object, as well as a method to update one as well.
+In addtion to this I also worked out what values I would like to have randomized.

 ### r2 - new positions over deltas, random point counts, colors, size + radius

+This is where I have finished with this example as far as the core idea of what it will be at least.
+The points of the stars move around the way that I had in mind, and everything seems to be working okay.
+The next step is to add at least one or two additonal features to help making the digital art porject a little more intertsting, and also I will want to start wotking out some bugs, but at this point the project is all ready pretty much done.

 ## Additional Features ( r3 - r4 )